 David & Lola Swede P'89 Research Fellowship for Jewish Studies

-This fellowship was created in 2021 by Marci J. Swede ’89, PhD in memory of her parents David & Lola Swede P’89, both Holocaust survivors from Lodz, Poland.
-David & Lola Swede dedicated their lives to Holocaust education, supporting Israel, the values of Tikkun Olam, and had a chief mission in life to make sure that the Holocaust was never forgotten.
+This fellowship was created in 2021 by Marci J. Swede ’89, PhD in memory of her parents David and Lola Swede P’89, both Holocaust survivors from Lodz, Poland.
+David and Lola Swede dedicated their lives to Holocaust education, supporting Israel, the values of Tikkun Olam, and had a chief mission in life to make sure that the Holocaust was never forgotten.